FMSoftCN/hybridos/README.md

   gravity accelerometer) management, and USB interface management. hBus exchanges data among apps and services in JSON, which is friendly for any programming language.

-* Runtime support environment for various networking and cloud computing services based on Python, such as MQTT, WebSocket, HTTP, streaming services, etc.
+* Runtime support environment for various networking servers, such as MQTT, WebSocket, HTTP, CoAP, and streaming servers.
+HybridOS provides a different architecture for the implementation of the servers: any HybridOS app or service can act as a real service provider of the servers.

 * A new and universal app framework for IoT devices and client apps.
   The developers can write device app and client apps for Linux, Windows, macOS,